CL2CM: Improving Cross-Lingual Cross-Modal Retrieval via Cross-Lingual Knowledge Transfer: Experiment

 \subsection{Evaluation on Cross-lingual Video-Text Retrieval}

 The experimental results on VATEX are reported in \cref{tab:sota-vatex}.
 Our CL2CM outperforms all compared methods by a large margin, and these methods all focus on instance-level alignment.
 Moreover, even without resorting to extra pre-training datasets, our CL2CM outperforms the MMP model that was pre-trained on large-scale multi-lingual multi-modal datasets by $4.6\%$ in terms of sumR in text-to-video retrieval.
 This result demonstrates the effectiveness of our proposed CL2CM framework.
-Besides, following \cite{wang2022cross}, we also experiment with Baidu translation, which performs better than Google translator for Chinese, and achieves a further performance gain~(SumR: 394.7).